typelevel/doobie/modules/docs/src/main/tut/migration.md

 Methods on `Transactor` that turn a program into a `M` now require that `M` have an instance of `Bracket` instead of `Monad`.

+`guarantee` and `onError` have been removed from `catchsql`. `guarantee` should be replaced with `cats.effect.Bracket.guarantee` while `onError` should be replaced with `cats.ApplicativeError.onError`.
+All other methods now only require an `ApplicativeError` instance.
+As such the `monaderror` syntax has been renamed to `applicativeerror`.

 -----